rlgomes/chrome/README.md

 what I wanted is an easy way to spin up an older chrome version for testing purposes.
 I've done my best to find older builds of google chrome and create a simple docker container that expose VNC so you can spin up the browser and use it to verify whatever you need.
-That said the older 45,46 and 47 builds are unstable builds while the remainder are all stable builds I dug up through various searches on google.

 I intend on keeping track of newer releases of google chrome through the stable channel and making sure to upload the latest .deb file as well as building the